|Healthy Diet Plans >> Vitamin Diet >> Vitamin C Sources|

 Vitamin C Sources

 Vitamin C is a water soluble vitamin that is absolutely essential in the formation of a protein known as collagen.
 This protein gives structure to blood vessels, cartilage, bones and muscles.
 Vitamin C is also important for the proper maintenance of teeth, capillaries and bones, as well as the proper absorption of iron.
 The high consumption of foods that are rich Vitamin C sources has also been associated with a reduction in medical hazards, such as cancer, strokes, hypertension, cataracts, and coronary heart problems.
 Therefore, everyone should follow a diet that contains an adequate amount of Vitamin C sources.
 According to the Recommended Dietary Allowance (RDA), the daily intake of Vitamin C is between 75 and 90 mg/ day in adults, and between 15 to 45 mg/ day in children.
-Of course, the values may change, for women who are pregnant or breastfeeding.
-Therefore, in order to meet the RDA, health experts recommend that a diet should consist of several Vitamin C sources of food.

 When people are asked to increase their intake of Vitamin C, most of them reach out for oranges and orange juice.
 However, there are several other Vitamin C sources in foods too, which include vegetables, fruits and meat.
 Given below is a list of all the foods that are good Vitamin C sources: